go-modules-by-example/index/README.md

 ### Structure

-A guide simply comprises a README.md and an accompanying bash script.
+A guide comprises a README.md and an accompanying bash script.
 The README is the human readable bit and the script acts as a reproducible set of steps (that can be tested) for the guide.
 For example, the vgo tour has been rewritten as a _Go modules by example_ guide:

 <!-- __TEMPLATE: ls 001_go_modules_tour
 ```